SeunginLyu/SoftSys-daalloc/reports/report.md

     456def
 ```

-#### Implementation
+### Implementation
 First, shchgrp sets up a shvector for each regex, and then iterates through stdin line-by-line.
 Each line is compared against all regexes, and any matches are stored in the respective shvector (delimited by `\n`).
 After reaching the EOF, each shvector is printed to stdout.

 ## Resources:

 - The [GNU grep code](https://savannah.gnu.org/git/?group=grep) was interesting to read, but way too complicated to use for an implementation reference.
-- [This tutorial](https://www.happybearsoftware.com/implementing-a-dynamic-array) on dynamically sized arrays was very useful to reference when implementing shvector.
+- [A tutorial](https://www.happybearsoftware.com/implementing-a-dynamic-array) on dynamically sized arrays was very useful to reference when implementing shvector.
-- \< Insert link to a malloc reference here \>
+- [A tutorial](https://danluu.com/malloc-tutorial/) by Dan Luu on writing a custom malloc using sbrk.
+By following this tutorial, we were able to get a concise and easy picture of how malloc is implemented.

 ```
 1) What is the goal of your project; for example, what do you plan to make, and what should it do?